 - Fever and chills and feeling of fatigue

-Some fistulas can be spotted easily and some heal on their own.
-The doctor usually diagnoses anal fistula by examining the area around the anus.
-The doctor looks for the opening on the skin and oozing fluid.
+Some fistula is easy to spot and some heal on their own.
+In the first place, the doctor usually diagnoses anal fistula by examining the area around the anus.
+Also, the doctor looks for the opening on the skin and oozing fluid.
 The doctor may put the finger into the anus during diagnosis.
 He may ask you to get imaging tests such as X-rays or CT scan or even colonoscopy.
-Colonoscopy is the process where the doctor puts the camera into the colon through the anus to look inside the bowel.
-This is done under anesthesia.
+In addition, colonoscopy is the process where the doctor puts the camera into the colon through the anus to look inside the bowel.
+The surgeon performs it under anesthesia.

 What are the treatment options for anal fistula?

-Anal fistula is most of the times treated with surgery.
-The surgery is done to treat fistula along with protecting sphincter muscles which could cause incontinence if damaged.
-Surgery for anal fistula is performed under general anesthesia.
-Laser surgery is the most advanced treatment.
-In this treatment, the laser energy user probe is inserted into the fistula canal destroying the fistula epithelium and also removing the tract.
-There are reasons it is preferred over other traditional methods for the following reasons:
+Anal fistula is most of the time treatable but only with surgery.
+The surgery is to treat fistula along with protecting sphincter muscles which may cause incontinence if there is any damage.
+The doctor performs surgery for anal fistula under general anesthesia.
+Laser surgery is the latest treatment.
+In this treatment, the laser energy user probe gets inside the fistula canal destroying the fistula epithelium and also removing the tract.
+There are reasons to prefer laser over other traditional methods:

 - Minimally invasive procedure

 - Quick recovery

 The traditional procedures include:

 - Fistulotomy where there is no or little sphincter muscle.
 In this, the skin over the tunnel is cut to convert it into the open groove.
 This heals the fistula from bottom up.

 - Lift procedure where the skin on the fistula opens, the sphincter muscles are spread and surgeons tie them.